-Debt Recovery 2023-24 4 Executive Summary This is an annual report detailing the council's collection performance and debt management arrangements for 2023/24.
+REPORT TITLE - Debt Recovery 2024-25 Executive Summary This is an annual report detailing the council's collection performance and debt management arrangements for 2024/25.
 It includes: A summary of debts written off in each debt area showing the reasons for write-off and values.
 Collection performance for Council Tax and Non-Domestic Rates.
 Level of arrears outstanding Level of provision for bad and doubtful debts Options considered.
-To leave the write-off limits as they currently are allowing team leaders to write-off up to £4k or to increase these to a higher figure.
+To leave the write-off limits as they currently are or to increase these to a higher figure.
 Consultation(s) We are pleased to reach this year's collection performance targets for council tax & Non-Domestic (Business) Rates whilst also working hard to reduce avoidance and fraud which with the cost-of-living crisis is a difficult time to for enforcement.
-Recommendations That Cabinet recommend to full Council that it: approves the annual report which details the Council's write-offs, in accordance with the Council's Debt Write-Off Policy and performance in relation to revenues collection. approves the suggested change to the delegated authority as shown in appendix 2 for write offs (increase team leaders' authorisation levels from £4k to £5k which is line with other authorisations).
+Recommendations That Cabinet recommend to full Council that it: 1. approves the annual report which details the Council's write-offs, in accordance with the Council's Debt Write-Off Policy and performance in relation to revenues collection.
+2. approves the continued delegated authority as shown in appendix 2 for write offs.
 Reasons for recommendations The recommendations ensure the Council makes best use of its staff resources and manages its finances to ensure best value for money.
-Background papers Corporate Debt Management and Recovery Policy - Appendix 1; Debt Write Off Policy - Appendix 2 and Enforcement Agent Code of Practice and Enforcement Agent Instructions - Appendix 3.
+Background papers Corporate Debt Management and Recovery Policy - Appendix 1; Debt Write Off Policy - Appendix 2 and Recovery Methods including Enforcement Agent Code of Practice and Enforcement Agent Instructions - Appendix 3.